Skip to main content

 Connecting MCP to Cognee Cloud

-The Cognee MCP server can connect to your Cognee Cloud tenant using the --serve-url and --serve-api-key flags.
+The Cognee MCP server can connect to your Cognee Cloud tenant using the --serve-url and --serve-api-key flags (or their environment variable equivalents COGNEE_BASE_URL and COGNEE_API_KEY).
 This lets any MCP-compatible client (Claude Desktop, Cursor, VS Code Copilot) work with your cloud-hosted knowledge graph.

 Cognee MCPCognee Cloud